 - For the Smarter Balanced summative assessments conducted in the spring, teachers have access to student scores within two weeks of completion of the assessment, allowing them to adjust instruction in the final weeks of the school year.
 Reports will also be provided to educators who will be teaching students the following school year to help inform their instruction.
 Parents receive a paper report on the summative assessments in the fall.

 The new assessments will replace the former Hawaii State Reading and Mathematics Assessments (HSA).
 The HSA Science Assessment will continue to be administered.
-Smarter Balanced assessments in reading and math will measure not only what students know, but also how well they can apply their knowledge in real-world situations.
+SBA in reading and math will measure not only what students know, but also how well they can apply their knowledge in real-world situations.
 It's expected that the change to the new test and standards will result in a drop in scores as compared with previous years.
 Lower test scores do not mean students are performing any worse — because these are newer, higher expectations for student learning.
 Results from this year are a new starting point.
 In other words, it is reasonable to compare 2015 scores with next year's scores (same assessment), but not with last year's HSA scores.